 All of your hours can be completed in the same Veterinary Practice, allowing you to build up a good relationship with the clinic.
 There is an option to complete your hours at more than one Veterinary Practice if needed.

 For Animal Science students we allow you to find your work placement in a facility that will be most suited to your chosen interest in the animal industry.
 We can provide guidance as to how to select and approach a workplace to secure your practical training.
-All work placements must be approved by AVT prior to course commencement.
+All work placements must be approved by AVT prior to commencing the third unit of your study.

 You will be provided with a logbook for your practical training.
 Practical Skills worksheets will help to provide structure to your work placement by providing both you and your supervisor guidance as to the skills you need to practise and gain competency in.
 Activities you need to complete throughout the logbook will also further develop your knowledge.
 You will need to complete all of the Practical Skills Worksheets as well as your minimum hours to pass your practical training.